-For AACS applications, the MKBType field is one of two values:
+For AACS applications, the MKBType field is one of three values:

-$00031003{16}$ (Type 3).
-This is a normal Media Key Block suitable for being recorded on a recordable media.
+0003100316 (Type 3).
+This is a normal Media Key Block suitable for being recorded on a AACS Recordable Media.
+Both Class I and Class II Licensed Products use it to directly calculate the Media Key.

 0004100316 (Type 4).
 This is a Media Key Block that has been designed to use Key Conversion Data (KCD).
-Thus, it is suitable only for pre-recorded media from which the KCD can be derived.
+Thus, it is suitable only for pre-recorded media from which the KCD is derived.
+Both Class I and Class II Licensed Products use it to directly calculate the Media Key.